 - Open Science principles and resources

-- Open Access, Open Data, Open Source Hardware
+- A brief introduction to Open Access, Open Data, Open Source Hardware

 - Guidelines and incentives for Open Science by national and international science authorities (European Commission, DFG, NSF, etc.)